ddd-crew/bounded-context-canvas/README.md

 #### Messages

-Messages are the information that one collaborator sends to be another.
+Messages are the information that one collaborator sends to another.
 There are three types of conversation that can occur between bounded contexts.
 A request to do something (a command), a request for some information (a query), or notification that something has happened (an event).

 The word message is used in the general sense and not tied to any implementation.
 No message bus or asynchronous workflow is obligatory.
 A command, for example, could simply be posting data from an HTML form as a HTTP POST command.